 MJ was inspired by the Scott Naturals challenge we took in April for Earth month.
 We emphasized the reuse of certain items, so he decided that he would keep our toilet paper rolls for a fun craft.
-We were going to try to grow seedlings in them but never got around to it.
+We were going to try to grow seedlings in them but never got around to it, so we decided to use them for another fun nature project – a toilet paper roll bird feeder!

 How to make a toilet paper roll bird feeder craft

-1. Punch 2 holes in one side of the toilet paper roll, aligning them evenly across from each other.
+1. To start making your toilet paper roll bird feeder craft, punch 2 holes in one side of the toilet paper roll, aligning them evenly across from each other.
 This will be used to tie the string for hanging.

 2. Punch 4 holes into the opposite end of the toilet paper roll, align them evenly.
 This is for the sticks that the birds will perch on.
 Try to put one set a little higher than the other so the sticks can be pushed through without issue.